-- Adjuvant's primary strategy to ensure sustained impact at and after exit is through the GACs.
-The GACs will typically survive for 7-10 years after Adjuvant's initial investment or for as long as the Adjuvant is a significant creditor to or equity investor in the life science technology (LST).
+- From initial due diligence through investment decisions, Adjuvant integrates impact considerations that extend beyond exit.
+In evaluating investment opportunities and structuring syndicates, Adjuvant seeks to engage like-minded, impact-aligned investors and management teams who share its global health mission and are committed to sustained impact. - Adjuvant's primary strategy to ensure sustained impact at and after exit is through the GACs, which are formally documented in a Global Health Agreement (GHA) at the time of investment.
+The GACs will typically survive for 7-10 years after Adjuvant's initial investment or for as long as Adjuvant is a significant creditor to or equity investor in the life science technology (LST).
 Adjuvant will endeavor to secure a no-cost license to the intellectual property behind the LST, which is exercisable upon an event of default by the investee, including uncured violations of the Global Access Commitments.
 Global Access Commitments will survive any transfer or acquisition of the LST.
-Importantly, Global Access Commitments must be sustainable without extraordinary long-term intervention by Adjuvant. - Global Access Commitments must balance the obligation to make an LST accessible in LMICs with the need to ensure financial sustainability, as the Global Access

-Commitments are being secured alongside financial repayment and upside participation expectations.
-Realizing the Investment Purpose of the Covered Assets requires making the LSTs accessible in LMICs and earning a financial return on the invested capital.
+In the event of an acquisition, these obligations transfer to the buyer, who must either agree to uphold the existing terms or renegotiate in good faith with Adjuvant to ensure the core purposes of the GHA are preserved.
+Importantly, Global Access Commitments must be sustainable without extraordinary long-term intervention by Adjuvant. - Global Access Commitments must balance the obligation to make an LST accessible in LMICs with the need to ensure financial sustainability, as the Global Access Commitments are being secured alongside financial repayment and upside participation expectations.
+Realizing the Investment Purpose of the Covered Assets requires making the LSTs accessible in LMICs and earning a financial return on the invested capital. - Depending on its ownership stake and level of Board involvement, Adjuvant makes best efforts to guide exit decisions that preserve long-term alignment on impact objectives with incoming stakeholders.
+During sale processes, Adjuvant seeks to engage with potential buyers and/or licensing partners whenever possible and leverages its network to facilitate business development conversations with stakeholders that share a strong commitment to social impact and global health. - Beyond the GAC framework, Adjuvant will sometimes continue to have direct oversight roles to manage and monitor impact post exit.
+In some cases, Adjuvant will remain on the Board of Directors for a period of time post initial public offering or join a joint steering committee composed of company representatives, Adjuvant, and other global health experts who can help advise on product entry into LMICs.